hpl002/cv/index.md

 ## Who am i?
 Happy and sociable guy with a love for the outdoors.
 Avid cyclist, climber, skier, and novice barista.
 I like to tinker with things and have no issue with trying to fix things myself, be it electronics, carpeting, mechanics, or software.
-All in all, i like to figure out how things work and i am often described as a pretty practical person.
+All in all, i like to figure out how things work and i am often described as a fairly practical person.

 I can be described as candid, transparent, and engaged.
 However, this is two edged sword and i can also be blunt, uncaring, and too ambitious in my planning and scheduling.
 This is a balance that i continiously work to adjust and maintain, just like we all do.